FROM

 My other children feel betrayed by their

-daughters who was then at the time working in Thailand was likewise very sad
+daughters, who was working in Thailand at the time, was likewise very sad,

 although not as furious.